cloudlinux/user-docs-cloudlinux/docs/wpos-plugin/README.md

 Unlike full page caching, this mechanism is not saving the whole page in cache, but stores database query results in additional storage for quick access.
 This mechanism is really helpful in case your site needs to process multiple pages per second as requests come in and may be helpful in case when full page caching cannot be used, e.g. on personalized pages.

-When we recommend to use Object caching feature:
+The Object caching feature is recommended to use in the following:

 * Websites used for extremely active exchange of information (forums, blogs, etc..)
 * Websites with too many requests running at the same time
 * Websites having important pages that cannot be cached entirely and exclude from the "whole page caching" due to any reason